PrincetonCS-UCA/intro-lab-website/content/blog/sub-swap-marketplace.md

 ### Sub

 Accepting a request as a sub means taking on an extra shift.
-Once accepted, the price for the shift will be credited to you and you can view it in the "Accepted Requests" tab of your Profile page.
+Once accepted, the price for the shift will be credited to you and you can view it in the "Upcoming Accepted Requests" tab of your Profile page.

 ### Swap